o-t-w/blog/src/content/blog/import-attributes.md

 </script>
 ```

-Or if you're using Lit to create your web component it would look like this:
+Or if you're using Lit to create a web component it would look like this:

 ```js
 import {LitElement, html} from 'lit';